Skip to main content

 Common Accountability Mistakes to Avoid

-The most common reason accountability systems fail isn't the system - it's the design.
+The most common reason accountability systems fail isn't the system.
+It's the design.
 See our detailed breakdown of accountability mistakes and how to avoid them.
 The top patterns:

 • Vague commitments that can't be verified

-• Accountability theater - going through the motions without real consequence
+• Accountability theater: going through the motions without real consequence

 • Choosing a "yes person" as your partner who validates excuses rather than challenging them